Tumblr: Adult content

 In January 2022, Tumblr reached a settlement with New York City's Commission on Human Rights, which had claimed that the 2018 ban on adult content disproportionately affected LGBTQ+ users.
 The agreement required the company to review its algorithms, revise its appeals process and review closed cases, and train its human moderators on diversity and inclusion issues.
 In November 2022, Tumblr changed its rules to allow nudity, but not sexually explicit images.

 Corporate affairs

-Tumblr's headquarters is at 770 Broadway in New York City.
+Tumblr's headquarters were at 770 Broadway in New York City.
 The company also maintains a support office in Richmond, Virginia.
 As of 1 June 2017, Tumblr had 411 employees.
+Tumblr (and Automattic) now has a mostly distributed workforce, with a small office in San Francisco.

 The company's logo is set in Bookman Old Style with some modifications.

 Funding

 As of 2011, Tumblr had received about $125 million of funding from investors.
 The company has raised funding from Union Square Ventures, Spark Capital, Martín Varsavsky, John Borthwick (Betaworks), Fred Seibert, Krum Capital, and Sequoia Capital (among other investors).

 In its first round of funding in October 2007, Tumblr raised $750,000 from Spark Capital and Union Square Ventures.
 In December 2008 the company raised $4.5 million in Series B funding and a further $5 million in April 2010.
 In December 2010, Tumblr raised $30 million in Series D funding.
 The company had an $800 million valuation in August 2011.
 In September 2011, the company raised $85 million in a round of funding led by Greylock Partners and Insight Venture Partners.